GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/07.761-770/10.God,-Our-Keeper/docs.md

 ---
+title: |
-title: 770.
-God, Our Keeper
+    770. God, Our Keeper - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 770.
+God, Our Keeper.
+God of love that hearest prayer, Kindly for thy people care, Who on thee alone depend; Love us, save us to the end.
+    keywords:  |
-    keywords: Christ in Song, God, Our Keeper, God of love that hearest prayer,
+        Christ in Song, adventhymnals, advent hymnals, God, Our Keeper, God of love that hearest prayer.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 770. GOD, OUR KEEPER
+####  Christ in Song,

 ```txt
 1.